-By the end of the semester, you must have submitted each section of the PBA, complete, in Taskstream.
+By the end of the semester, you must have submitted each section of the PBA, complete, to your mentor.

 Go over each page of the assignment for each section slowly and carefully, noting questions that you have.

 Bring those questions to seminar class.
 The class should go over the entire project, and welcome and respond to your questions.